Backends and connectors

 Connectors

-The backend/connector is defined through the connector key, and the options and configuration is passed through the extra_config key:
+The various backends that allow you to get the data exactly where you want it is one of the strengths of Botify's data exports.
+The backend/connector is defined through the connector key and the options and configuration are passed through the extra_config key:

 {